 *By clicking this button I hereby authorize Hoveround to call me on the residential or wireless telephone number I provided above.
 I understand and agree to be called with information on Hoveround’s products and services, and that automated telephone technology may be used including autodialing and/or prerecorded calls to contact me.
 I understand that consent is not a condition of purchase.
 Certain restrictions apply.
 Not available in all locations.
 Call for details.

-Medicare requires that the following criteria must be met in order for your power wheelchair to be covered by Medicare.
+Medicare requires that the following criteria must be met in order for your power wheelchair to be covered.
 Hoveround ensures that this process is followed for each case.
 Take this Mobility Exam Packet with you to your doctor to help ensure correct documentation.

 1. Physician's Order

-This order must be received by the wheelchair supplier within 45 days after completion of the physician's face-to-face examination, and prior to delivery of the power wheelchair.
+This standard written order, along with a copy of the face-to-face mobility evaluation, must be received by the wheelchair supplier within 6 months after completion of the physician's face-to-face examination, and prior to delivery of the power wheelchair.

-Based on the physician's order, the power wheelchair supplier determines the specific power mobility device that is appropriate for the patient and must provide a detailed product description (DPD) to the physician.
+Based on the physician's order and supporting medical documentation, the power wheelchair supplier determines the specific power mobility device and accessories that are appropriate for the patient, and sends an order to the physician for review and approval.

-The physician must sign and date the DPD and the supplier must receive it prior to delivery of the power wheelchair.
+The physician must sign and date the order and the supplier must receive it prior to delivery of the power wheelchair.

 2. Face-to-Face Mobility Examination Details